 MS is an inflammatory disease of the Central Nervous System (CNS) and there are estimated to be about 100,000 people with MS in the UK.
 The nerve fibres of the CNS are protected by a fatty tissue known as myelin.
 A Person with MS has areas of damage (lesions) where myelin is lost or damaged (demyelination) which in turn causes nerve cells to become exposed or damaged.
 People with MS may lose myelin in various areas leaving scar tissue called sclerosis giving the condition its name, Multiple Sclerosis.

-Take it slow.
+Your Physio at Pure will encourage you to remain active as this can be very beneficial in keeping you functional and healthy.
+When performing exercise, take it slow.
 Always warm up first.
 Ease into your routine.
 If all you can manage is a walk around the block — or across the room — that’s fine.
 Start with that and keep it up.
 In time, you’ll build up your strength and be able to do much more.

 Stay safe.
 Avoid places with slippery floors, poor lighting, throw rugs, or other tripping hazards.
 Choose activities that won’t make it likely for you to fall, like stationary biking or swimming.
 You may want to have a grab bar or rail nearby.
-Work with your physical therapist on stretches and strength training to improve your balance and coordination.